Surihix/Surihix.github.io/README.md

 A simple SHA-256 hash checking app that allows users to quickly check the hash of two files and see if they matches for both the files. can be useful when dealing with a lot of similarly named files that may or may not have the same binary data

 ## [DeviPackUnpack tool](https://github.com/Surihix/DeviPackUnpackTool)
-A app that I made for making my own archive like format for storing one or more files. can be useful for those looking into storing their data in a non standard form.
+A app that I made for making my own archive like format for storing one or more files. can be useful for those looking into storing their data in a non standard form. the app is available for both .net core and .net framework.

 ## [Zlib Decompressor](https://github.com/Surihix/ZLIB_decompressor)
-A app that helps in decompressing zlib compressed data with the help of the SharpZipLib C# library.
+A app that helps in decompressing zlib compressed data with the help of SharpZipLib C# library. can be useful for game modders who want a quick and fast zlib decompressing app to decompress zlib data.

 ## [HeaderBytesRemover](https://github.com/Surihix/HeaderBytesRemover)
 One of my first apps that helps in trimming a select amount of bytes from the starting position of a file.